egis/handbook/Cultural-Manifesto.md

   #### Performance Improvement Plans (PIP)

 * Should regular coaching not be sufficient to improve performance to required levels an employee will be placed on a PIP which will have specific objectives that need to be met in order to retain employment.
-PIP's run for 1 - 3 months depending on the scenario with weekly written feedback on progress towards the objectives.
+PIPs run for 1 - 3 months depending on the scenario with weekly written feedback on progress towards the objectives.

-* PIP's are not meant to be a mechanism for providing evidence of poor performance for dismissal, but rather a formalized mechanism to improve performance.
+* PIPs are not meant to be a mechanism for providing evidence of poor performance for dismissal, but rather a formalized mechanism to improve performance.